SamWololo/Threatened-Species/README.md

 Near threatened (LR/nt) and least concern (LR/lc) have become their own categries in the 2001 system.
 Conservation dependent (LR/cd) has merged into near threatened.

+Once I download the gbif data I need to write a csv file from the data.